xod-wow/LiteButtonAuras/README.md

 For all of your action buttons:

 - Suggest button (border glow/ants) with timer if:
-    - your target is casting a spell you can interrupt and the button action is an interrupt, or
+    - your target is casting a spell you can interrupt and the button action is an interrupt; or
-    - your target is enraged and the button action is a soothe
+    - your target is enraged and the button action is a soothe; or
-    - your target has a buff you can purge and the button action is a purge/spellsteal
+    - your target has a buff you can purge and the button action is a purge/spellsteal.
 - Show a green highlight and timer if:
-    - the action name matches a buff on you that you cast, or
+    - the action name matches a buff on you that you cast; or
-    - the action is a totem or guardian and it is summoned
+    - the action is a totem or guardian and it is summoned.
 - Show a blue highlight and timer if:
     - the action name matches a buff on your pet that you cast
 - Show a red highlight and timer if:
-    - the action name matches a debuff that you cast on your target
+    - the action name matches a debuff that you cast on your target; or
-    - the action is a taunt and another player has taunted your target
+    - the action is a taunt and another player has taunted your target.

 LiteButtonAuras works with the default Blizzard action bars, ElvUI, Dominos, Bartender, ButtonForge, ActionbarPlus, and anything that uses LibActionButton.

-Supports WoW retail, classic era (Vanilla) and classic (WotLK/MoP).

 ## Support for macro units (focus/mouseover/etc)